mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/create-screens/java.md

 }
 ```

 Now add the Client SDK to the project.
-Add the following dependency in the module level `build.gradle` file.:
+Add the following dependency in the module level `build.gradle` file:

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/module-level-build-gradle-file.png